david-nemirovsky/dsii_hw1/HW1.md

 <!-- end list -->

-  - Use `glmnet` to identify tuning parameters for \(\lambda\), then fit a 10-fold CV ridge model:
+  - Use `glmnet` to identify tuning parameters for \(\lambda\), then fit a 10-fold CV ridge model on training data:

 <!-- end list -->